dboutote/Advanced-Comments-Widget/readme.txt

 == Changelog ==

+= 1.1.2 =
+* compatibility fix for WP 4.5 when rendering ::widget() in the Customizer

 = 1.1.1 =
 * added field reference to `"acw_form_field_{$name}"` filter
 * added instance reference to `"acw_form_field_{$name}"` filter